Two novel hybrid meeting formats

 Please don’t call them virtual meetings

-I’ve been noticing a strange trend, ever since COVID-19 caused just about all bread and butter meetings to vanish.
+I’ve been noticing a strange trend, ever since COVID-19 caused just about all bread-and-butter meetings to vanish.
 Suddenly, people are calling the meetings we’re holding these days virtual meetings.

 In the immortal words of Bob Newhart.